Marinalg Upholds Safety of Carrageenan

 Marinalg International, the global association representing manufacturers of seaweed-derived hydrocolloids, has since October 2018 been in dialogue with EFSA while preparing the necessary technical and toxicological data to address gaps and questions as identified by EFSA and the European Commission.

 Marinalg members are continuously involved in the development of safe and innovative food ingredients based on sound science.
 As such, Marinalg is committed to addressing all outstanding requests and continues to work with the Commission and EFSA.
-Thus, substantial data has already been submitted to EFSA and more is in preparation according to a project plan as shared with EFSA in September 2023.
+Thus, substantial data packages have already been submitted to EFSA in 2022, 2023, 2024 and 2025 and more is in preparation according to a project plan as agreed with EFSA.
 In the meantime, food manufacturers, retailers, and consumers can remain confident in the safety of carrageenan and processed Eucheuma seaweed.

 To view and download this statement in PDF format, click here.